Installing IVy

 Installation from source on MacOS

-These instructions have not been tested on recent MacOS versions.
+These instructions have been tested on macOS 26 (Tahoe) on Apple silicon.

 -